ahsanjamee/food_aholic/README.md

 # food_aholic
-This is first and professional apps, trying to explore new things in android era
+This is our first and professional app, trying to explore new things in android era